oladapzy/open-source-flash/README.md

 Theoretically, we can also use [Starling](https://gamua.com/starling/) to render into HTML canvas and WebGL instead of Adobe's Stage 3D and use the [Apache FlexJS](http://flex.apache.org/) compiler to transpile it into JavaScript.
 This induces the following flow - migrating Flash based source code into the web.

 - [avmplus](https://github.com/adobe/avmplus) AVM2 source code (flash player AVM1(?)AVM2 source code)

+I will appreciate if there is a future update on flash if its going to be discontinue or not.
+I will appreciate the feedback(https://webdesignsuperior.com)